oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/select.md

 ## Filter

-You can add the functionality of filtering options with the `filter` props, this props is a `boolean`
+You can add the functionality of filtering options with the `filter` property, this property is a `boolean`

 </card>